apify/apify-docs/docs/actors/tasks/configure.md

 # [](#configuring-the-task)Configuring the task

 Once you create the task, you can configure its name and set up options and input for the actor.
-If you leave the options configuration empty, or partially empty, when you run the task, the missing options configuration will be prefilled with values from the actor's configuration.
+If you leave the options configuration empty, or partially empty, when you run the task, the missing options configuration will be pre-filled with values from the actor's configuration.

 > A task's name should be 3-30 characters long.